pavelsimo/CarND-PID-Control-Project/README.md

 ### Integral Control

 The integral control (I) helps to control systematic bias in the controllers.
 If used along the car will take a circular trajectory.
-I couldn't observe bias in the controllers of the simulator, thus the integral controller it was not added to the hyper-parameters.
+I couldn't observe a bias in the controllers of the simulator, thus the integral controller it was not added to the hyper-parameters.

 ### Derivative Control